LANGUAGES DOMAIN

 Assessment

-• Assessment is based on the five language-learning skills of speaking, listening, reading, viewing and writing.
+• Assessment is based on the five language-learning skills of speaking, listening, reading, viewing and writing

 • Class assessments based on the outcomes listed in the VCE Japanese Study Design